tucats/ego/docs/LANGUAGE.md

 ### io.WriteFile(filename, string)

-The `WriteFile()` function write a string value to a file.
+The `WriteFile()` function writes a string value to a file.
 If the file does not exist, it is created.
 If the file previously existed, the contents are over-written by the new file.